Raif Dizdarević: Later life

 Dizdarević, who tried to keep the Yugoslav federation together, lost his political influence with the start of the Yugoslav Wars.
 Later he lived in Sarajevo and published his memoirs.
-He published a memoir book Od smrti Tita do smrti Jugoslavije ("From the death of Tito to the death of Yugoslavia", ISBN 978-9958-10275-2) and a book of memories on events and personalities Vrijeme koje se pamti' ("Times to be remembered", ISBN 9958-703-81-5).
+He published a memoir book Od smrti Tita do smrti Jugoslavije ("From the death of Tito to the death of Yugoslavia", ISBN 978-9958-10275-2) and a book of memories on events and personalities Vrijeme koje se pamti ("Times to be remembered", ISBN 9958-703-81-5).

 His son Predrag lives in the United States, while his daughter Jasminka lives in Belgrade, Serbia.
-His nephew was journalist, diplomat, and activist Srđan Dizdarević, who died in 2016.
+His nephew was the journalist, diplomat, and activist Srđan Dizdarević, who died in 2016.